How to get the best tour prices when you are on a budget

 Grab your gal pals (and their pals or partners!) and put together a private tour

-While private tours for small groups (8 people or less) can be quite expensive (hence mixed group tours are best for groups with these numbers), private tours are great value for groups of 11-13 people (on a 13 seat bus) and groups of 16-20 people (on a 20 seat bus).
+While private tours for small groups (8 people or less) can be quite expensive (hence mixed group shared bus tours are best for groups with these numbers), private tours are great value for groups of 11-13 people (on a 13 seat bus) and groups of 16-20 people (on a 20 seat bus).
 Private wine tours of the Hunter Valley usually have a set price per bus so when you have a large group to share this amongst, the cost becomes cheaper the more people you have onboard.

 This is a little bit of a gamble however as a great price per person relies on the group numbers.
 If the majority of the group drop out at the last minute the price can no longer be as attractive.
 However, if you know your numbers and you have a larger group you can save a bit on the transport and put your budget towards the cellar doors you’d like to visit.
 On a private tour you can choose the venues (and we book them in for you so you don’t have to worry about making phone calls and making all the appointments fit together into a custom itinerary) so you can choose cellar doors that are more budget friendly or you can choose to splurge on a particular cellar if it is your favourite.